3.6. Univention app ecosystem#

 The App Center requires a dedicated infrastructure consisting of several elements to function properly.
 Fig. 3.9 shows the infrastructure, and the description of each element follows.

 An App developer is a software developer who is responsible for creating and maintaining an app.
 The App developer belongs to the App provider.

 - Univention App provider portal service

-The Univention App provider portal service is the entry point for app developers who create and maintain an app in the App Center.
-App developers use the App provider portal and it handles authentication and access rights to the app definitions for app developers.
+The Univention App provider portal Service is the entry point for app developers who create and maintain an app in the App Center.
+App developers use the App provider portal that handles authentication and access rights to the app definitions for app developers.
 And, it uploads the app software to the App repository.

 Technically, the App Provider portal is a UMC module running on a dedicated UCS system to manage the App repository.

 The App repository is the storage location for the app artifacts.
 UCS systems connect to the App repository to load the app metadata for presentation and to download the app for installation on a UCS system.